Proxy server guidelines for Azure Virtual Desktop

 For more information about proxy support on Linux based thin clients, see Thin client support.

-For more information about keeping your Windows Virtual Desktop deployment secure, check out our security guide.
+For more information about keeping your Azure Virtual Desktop deployment secure, check out our security guide.

 Submit and view feedback for